hapijs/hapi/docs/Reference.md

           `connection.settings.app` which is used to store configuration values and `connection.app` which is meant for storing run-time state.

-        - `cors` - the [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows
-          browsers to make cross-origin API calls.
-CORS is required by web applications running inside a browser which are loaded from a different domain than the API server.
-CORS headers are disabled by default.
-To enable, set `cors` to `true`, or to an object with the following options:
-            - `origin` - a strings array of allowed origin servers ('Access-Control-Allow-Origin').
-              The array can contain any combination of fully qualified origins along with origin strings containing a wilcard '*' character, or a single `'*'` origin string.
-Defaults to any origin `['*']`.
-            - `matchOrigin` - if `true`, matches the value of the incoming 'Origin' header to the list of `origin` values ('*' matches anything) and if a match is found, uses that as the value of the 'Access-Control-Allow-Origin' response header.
-When false, the `origin` config is returned as-is.
-Defaults to `true`.
-            - `isOriginExposed` - if `false`, prevents the connection from returning the full list of non-wildcard `origin` values if the incoming origin header does not match any of the values.
-Has no impact if `matchOrigin` is set to `false`.
-Defaults to `true`.
-            - `maxAge` - number of seconds the browser should cache the CORS response ('Access-Control-Max-Age').
-The greater the value, the longer it will take before the browser checks for changes in policy.
-Defaults to `86400` (one day).
-            - `headers` - a strings array of allowed headers ('Access-Control-Allow-Headers').
-              Defaults to `['Authorization', 'Content-Type', 'If-None-Match']`.
-            - `additionalHeaders` - a strings array of additional headers to `headers`.
-Use this to keep the default headers in place.
-            - `methods` - a strings array of allowed HTTP methods ('Access-Control-Allow-Methods').
-              Defaults to `['GET', 'HEAD', 'POST', 'PUT', 'DELETE', 'OPTIONS']`.
-            - `additionalMethods` - a strings array of additional methods to `methods`.
-Use this to keep the default methods in place.
-            - `exposedHeaders` - a strings array of exposed headers ('Access-Control-Expose-Headers').
-Defaults to `['WWW-Authenticate', 'Server-Authorization']`.
-            - `additionalExposedHeaders` - a strings array of additional headers to `exposedHeaders`.
-Use this to keep the default headers in place.
-            - `credentials` - if `true`, allows user credentials to be sent ('Access-Control-Allow-Credentials').
-Defaults to `false`.
-            - `override` - if `false`, preserves existing CORS headers set manually before the response is sent.
-Defaults to `true`.

-        - <a name="connection.config.files"></a>`files` - defines the behavior for serving static resources using the built-in route handlers for files and directories:
-            - `relativeTo` - determines the folder relative paths are resolved against when using the file and directory handlers.

-        - `json` - optional arguments passed to `JSON.stringify()` when converting an object or error response to a string payload.
-Supports the following:
-            - `replacer` - the replacer function or array.
-Defaults to no action.
-            - `space` - number of spaces to indent nested object keys.
-Defaults to no indentation.

         - `load` - connection load limits configuration where:
             - `maxHeapUsedBytes` - maximum V8 heap size over which incoming requests are rejected with an HTTP Server Timeout (503) response.
 Defaults to `0` (no limit).